snoyberg/posa-chapter/warp.md

 So, `timeout` returns `Nothing` if an action is completed in a specified time.
 Otherwise, a successful value is returned wrapped with `Just`.
-`timeout` eloquently shows how high Haskell's composability is.
+`timeout` eloquently shows how great Haskell's composability is.

 Unfortunately,
 `timeout` spawns a user thread to handle timeout.